310mc/https-310mc.github.io-tl/source/_posts/anniversary/8th.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-we all have our own personal hero [poses], so we can definitely [telepathically] match each other~
+we all have our own personal hero [poses], so we can definitely [link] with each other~
 {% endbubble %}

 {% bubble Midori worried %}